yewstack/yew/README.md

 }
 ```

-Using `ShouldRender` is more effective than comparing the model after every update because not every model
+Using `ShouldRender` is more effective than comparing the model after every update because not every change to the model
-change leads to a view update.
-It allows the framework to skip the model comparison checks entirely.
+causes an update to the view.
+It allows the framework to only compare parts of the model essential to rendering the view.
-This also allows you to control updates as precisely as possible.

 ### Rust/JS/C-style comments in templates